-Urinary tract infections are caused by bacteria.
+Bacteria cause urinary tract infections.
 They enter the urinary system through the urethra and can move upward to the bladder and kidneys.
 The most common organism that causes a UTI is Escherichia coli bacteria (E.Coli).
-It is normally found in the lower colon but sometimes can find its way into the urinary tract.
+It is usually found in the lower colon but sometimes can find its way into the urinary tract.

 Risk factors for UTIs include previous UTI, sexual activity (particularly with new sexual partners), use of spermicides, menopause, pregnancy, reduced mobility (i.e., after surgery or bed rest), urinary incontinence, kidney stones, and prostate enlargement.

-Also a new class of drugs for the treatment of type 2 diabetes has been associated to increased cases of UTIs in patients.
+Also, a new class of drugs for the treatment of type 2 diabetes has been associated with increased cases of UTIs in patients.
 Sodium-glucose cotransporter 2 (SGLT2) inhibitors or “flozins” are oral hypoglycemics that work by increasing the amount of glucose spilled into the urine.

 Urinary tract infections (UTIs) generally cause symptoms related to bladder irritation:

 - Abdominal pain (sometimes)